Fernando Eimbcke

 Fernando Eimbcke (born 1970) is a Mexican film director and screenwriter.

+Early life

 Fernando Eimbcke studied film direction at the Centro Universitario de Estudios Cinematográficos of the UNAM (1992–1996).
 He started his career directing music videoclips and short films.

+Career

 His feature debut in Mexican cinema was the 2004 Temporada de patos (Duck Season), which won several Film Festival awards including the Ariel Award for Best Film.
 His next film, the 2008 Lake Tahoe, was received positively at the Berlin International Film Festival, winning two awards.